-involvement in the monitoring task and ability to intervene immediately. head position and eyelid movement. because the system is able to transfer the vehicle to a minimal risk condition in the ODD.
+eyelid movement etc.) could evaluate the driver's involvement in the monitoring task and ability to intervene immediately. range from detecting the driver's manual operations to monitoring cameras to detect the driver's head position and eyelid movement. can however be lighter solutions than for level 3 because the system is able to transfer the vehicle to a minimal risk condition in the ODD.
 5. Emergency braking measures must be accomplished by the system and not expected from the driver (due to secondary activities).
 5. Emergency braking measures must be accomplished by the system and not expected from the driver (due to secondary activities).
 Driver Tasks 1.
 Determine when activation or deactivation of assistance system is appropriate.
 1. Determine when activation or deactivation of the system is appropriate.
 1. Determine when activation or deactivation of the automated driving system is appropriate.
 1. Determine when activation/deactivation of the automated driving system is appropriate.
 1. Activate and deactivate the automated driving system.
 2. Monitor the driving environment.
 Execute either longitudinal (acceleration/braking) or lateral (steering) dynamic driving task.
 2. Execute the OEDR by monitoring the driving environment and responding if necessary (e.g. emergency vehicles coming).
 2. Does not need to execute the longitudinal, lateral driving tasks and monitoring of the environment for operational decisions in the ODD.
 2. Does not need to execute the longitudinal, lateral driving tasks and monitoring of the environment in the ODD.
 2. Does not need to execute the longitudinal, lateral driving tasks and monitoring of the environment during the whole trip.
 3. Supervise the dynamic driving task executed by driver assistance system and intervening immediately when required by the environment and the system (warnings).
 3. Constantly supervise the dynamic driving task executed by the system.
 Although the driver may be disengaged from the physical aspects of driving, he/she must be fully engaged mentally with the driving task and shall immediately intervene when required by the environment or by the system (no transition demand by the system, just warning in case of misuse or failure).
 3. Shall remain sufficiently vigilant as to acknowledge the transition demand and, acknowledge vehicle warnings, mechanical failure or emergency vehicles (increase lead time compared to level 2).
 3. May be asked to take over upon request within lead time.
 However the system does not require the driver to provide fallback performance under the ODD.
 3. Determine waypoints and destinations .